osrf-migration/srcsim-wiki/qual_task2.md

 # Walking

-The DRCSim API (TBD) provides a set of ROS messages that can be used to control the walking of your robot.
+The [SRCSim API](https://bitbucket.org/osrf/srcsim/wiki/api) provides a set of ROS messages that can be used to control the walking of your robot.
 In this tutorial, we'll use a helper script to demonstrate how to start a multi-step behavior.
 Once your robot is ready standing in front of the doorway, execute the following command:

 ```